 Providing individuals and organizations tools to build pathways towards financial independence.

-Our signature program, Standards of Financial Literacy, has helped hundreds to acquire important vocabulary and concepts while learning the rules of money, finance and banking.
+Our signature program, Standards of Financial Literacy, has helped hundreds to acquire important vocabulary and concepts while learning the rules of money, finance and investing.
 This robust curriculum is adapted from the National Standards for Financial Literacy, developed by the Council for Economic Education.
 Upon successful completion of this course, participants become MFF Fellows.

 MFF Fellows have access to additional MFF courses and opportunities for mentoring, networking, internships and participation in real-world opportunities.
-These are the opportunities which support MFF Fellows as they continue on their personal financial success journey.
+These are the opportunities which support MFF Fellows as they continue on their personal financial independence journey.

 Our Core Focus

 Peter Morgan’s appreciation for Benjamin Franklin’s desire to promote civic virtue through the power of compounding interest is why we’re here.
 Ben Franklin believed that by investing in carefully constructed partnerships, even the smallest sums of money would grow, providing the foundation for the promotion of social philanthropy.
 Read more here.

 One Starfish Inspires the Journey

 Everything that shapes and grows MFF is inspired by the journey of one individual, and sending that individual – or starfish – down the right path.
 Founder Peter Morgan believes that author Loren Eiseley’s short story perfectly demonstrates the passion behind this project.
 Read and view more here.